ys218279/ys-sperrins-etl/README.md

   - **EventBridge Scheduler**: Triggers data ingestion every 5 minutes.
   - **Step Machine with JSON Payloads**: Orchestrates the workflow.
   - **Lambda Functions & Layers**:
     - One Python application ingests all tables from the `totesys` database.
+Implements incremental refresh so that only new and/or updated data is processed for optimisation of resources.
     - Another Python application remodels the data into a predefined schema and stores it in the "processed" S3 bucket in Parquet format.
     - A third Python application loads the transformed data into a data warehouse, with new and updated data reflected in the target database within 30 minutes.
+Fact tables retain a full history of how the data has evolved.
 - **CloudWatch Monitoring & SNS Alerts**
   - Logs errors, tracks performance, and sends critical failure notifications via SNS.
 - **Secure Data Management**